bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 * Description:

-    Python3 script for executing multiple runs of DRT and Knapsack-based demand calculations over a varying number of modes, generating improvement calculations, and graphing runtime vs number of modes to compare both algorithms.
+    Python3 script for executing multiple runs of DRT and Knapsack-based demand calculations over task sets with varying number of modes, generating improvement calculations, and graphing runtime vs number of modes to compare both algorithms.

 * Inputs:

   * __-h__ : Help flag for showing detailed help
   * __-r N__ : Run Count Indicator identifying the number of runs per mode to execute where __N__ is a positive integer.  _Default:_ 1 run.
-  * __-m N__ : Minimum Number of Modes Indicator identifying the starting number of modes to divide generated task sets into where __N__ is a positive integer. _Default:_ 6 mode split.
+  * __-m N__ : Minimum Number of Modes Indicator identifying the starting number of modes to assign to the generated task sets where __N__ is a positive integer. _Default:_ 6 mode split.
-  * __-M N__ : Maximum Number of Modes Indicator identifying the number of modes to divide generated task sets into where __N__ is a positive integer __greater than the Minimum Number of Modes__. _Default:_ 15 mode split.
+  * __-M N__ : Maximum Number of Modes Indicator identifying the number of modes to assign to the generated task sets where __N__ is a positive integer __greater than the Minimum Number of Modes__. _Default:_ 15 mode split.

 * Example:

-    The following example completes 10 runs of the __DRT-Based Demand Calculation__ and __Knapsack-Based Demand Calculation__ on a randomized AVR task set split into __6__ to __15__ modes:
+    The following example completes 10 runs of the __DRT-Based Demand Calculation__ and __Knapsack-Based Demand Calculation__ on a randomized AVR task sets with modes from __6__ to __15__:

     ```sh
     python3 runAll.py -r 10 -m 6 -M 15